mac-comp240/activities_3-mem/3-cache-misses/README.md

     ./sumvec -n 1048576 -s 16
     ./sumvec -n 1048576 -s 32

-You can likely try bigger numbers for the size of the array, like this:
+You can try bigger numbers for the size of the array, like this:

     ./sumvec -n 2048576 -s 4